 - working with industry stakeholders and government to support the safe movement of essential workers to Tasmania

-- attracting and recruit new workers to the industry
+- attracting and recruiting new workers to the industry

-- helping businesses to get look after and get the most out of available workers
+- helping businesses to look after and support the productivity of available workers

-- monitoring and inform businesses on the changing nature of seasonal labour situation
+- monitoring and informing businesses on the changing nature of the seasonal labour situation.